Northern Counties Transport Society History

 The 15th Edition from April 1973 is significant in that it was the first not to feature a steam locomotive on the cover, E3164 being the subject.

 Paul Gasgarth continued as editor until the end of 1976, much of the time assisted by Dave Lewis who had always been a prolific contributor.
 Penny Howells then took over until the end of 1978 with Ian Collier taking over for the 32nd in early 1979.
 Shortly after Ian, Harry and Penny stood down as officials.
 The duplicator was on the move again as a consequence, this time to John Wade’s home in Sheffield.
-It remained in Sheffield until the society ceased in 1981.
+It remained at Sheffield until the society ceased in 1981.
 Mike Rodgers from Northenden was shown as editor of the 34th edition with Nicholas Clarke from Doncaster taking over early in 1980.
 Ian Collier returned in 1981 and appears to have been responsible for editing the final magazines.

 The magazine was always produced at Quarto size.